Magotchi/lpid-core-documents/LPID core documents.md

 The Executive Board shall have the power to designate the depository of all funds of the Party, and shall appoint such officers and employees as its judgment may deem advisable to deposit and withdraw funds from said depository.

-## ARTICLE X Parliamentary Authority
+## ARTICLE XI Parliamentary Authority

 Robert's Rules of Order Newly Revised current edition shall be the parliamentary authority for all matters of procedure not specifically covered by the Bylaws or Rules of the Party.

-## ARTICLE XI Amendment of Bylaws
+## ARTICLE XII Amendment of Bylaws

 These Bylaws may be amended at any regular meeting of the Party by a two-thirds vote, provided that the amendment has been submitted in writing at the previous regular meeting or in the Call to the next meeting.